Ghatbori

 Ghatbori is a village in Maharashtra state, India.
 It is surrounded by hills of the Satpura Range.
 The village has facilities for gathering, including a meeting hall, marketplace, seven temples, and gymnasium.

 Residents of the village come from more than 50 ethnicities, and live in homogeneous groups.
 The common language for communication is Marathi; other languages spoken include Hindi, Urdu, Banjari, and Marwari.

 The majority of citizens are farmers who grow soybeans, mung beans, and cotton, though there is a professional class resident.
-In recent times, more young people have left the village to pursue careers across India and abroad.

-The surrounding hills are known for a diverse flora and fauna.
-Tree species include teakwood, khair, neem, babool, mango, and arjun.
-Animals include parrots, sparrows, crows, vultures, owls, tigers, panthers, wolves, and snakes.
-Honey and gum are also plentiful.
-Ghatbori has a forest ranger's office.